petazeta/youronlineshop/README.md

 1. Get the source files.
 2. Install node and mongodb when needed.
 3. Edit mongodb url when needed (server/context__main/cfg.mjs).
-4. Open your terminal at source top folder and type:
+4. Open your terminal at the source top folder and type:
 ```
 npm install
 npm start